Blog contributors: Danyle Hepler, Corporate Health & Safety Manager; Karin Holland, Technical Expert

 One potential pitfall of BCPs is that they can become too comprehensive and therefore difficult to implement.
 To avoid this, key stakeholders must agree on what should stay and what should go and work diligently to make their plan very concise.
 It is much more effective to have something short and meaningful that won’t just sit on your shelf and will be accessible in multiple locations.
 Likewise, you can have an action-oriented plan, but if it has 350 actions, it will be impossible to implement.
 Another key is to have clear accountability for each aspect of your plan so there is no confusion about who will do what when the time comes.

-5. Don’t forget your peopleImagine if your facility is in an earthquake and your BCP ensures that your equipment is fully functional soon after the disaster.
+5. Focus on your peopleImagine if your facility is in an earthquake and your BCP ensures that your equipment is fully functional soon after the disaster.
 If you haven’t factored in what your employees will need in the aftermath, you’re missing a key part of the plan.
 It’s not just “turning the machines back on,” but also getting your people back, which may be challenging or impossible if transportation infrastructure connecting the facility and community is damaged.
 Sometimes, impacted organizations may even include making sure employees’ families have food and other essentials.
 Rightfully so, your staff will worry about their families first.
 Do you have plans to help them have the peace of mind they need to enable them to come back to work?

 Regardless of your company’s size, the industry you work in, or the location of your facilities, threats ranging from natural disasters to workplace violence put your bottom line at risk.
 You need a business continuity plan to ensure your operations can recover quickly if the worst happens.
 What you put into this plan and how you communicate and implement it are also crucial to its success.
 You will need a realistic plan that includes a full vulnerability assessment, location-specific needs, industry requirements, and a user-friendly format.
 If you have questions about your current plan or are looking to set one up for the first time, email Danyle or Karin.